tchanda90/derma_xai/README.txt

-Working Example:
+## Working Example:

 Some sample images are provided in data/images/ and the model weights are stored in classifier/models/combined_model.pth

-run the commands:
+Run the commands:

 conda create -n "env" python=3.9.9 conda activate env